-Upon admission to the ASN Program, the student must have the following current official documents on file in the ASN Program Chair's office.
+Upon admission to the ASN Program, the student must have the following current official documents on file with the ASN Administrative Assistant.
 The physical forms and information about required screenings are sent to the students with their acceptance letter to the program.
 The deadline for all of the following official documents will be the day of the ASN Program orientation.
 Please note: All fees and expenses associated with the medical examinations, toxicology screening, immunizations, criminal background check, and certifications that are required for admission are the responsibility of the applicant or student.